Kevinmatthews100/lendflow-frontend-assessment/README.md

 # Lendflow Frontend Assessment

-My implementations for all 4 problems listed in the Lendflow Frontend Assessment.
+My implementation of all 4 problems listed in the Lendflow Frontend Assessment.

 ### Project Requirements